 Strategic corporate researchers work for labor unions, environmental justice groups and community-based organizations.
 Strategic researchers provide insights on corporate ownership, finances, organizational structure and connections and help progressive organizations understand the sources of corporate power.

-The AFL-CIO Center for Strategic Research and the Cornell School of Industrial and Labor Relations offer a week-long “bootcamp,” June 10-15, 2018, conducted at Cornell University in Ithaca, New York.
+The AFL-CIO Center for Strategic Research and the Cornell School of Industrial and Labor Relations offer a week-long “bootcamp,” each year in June at Cornell University in Ithaca, New York.